dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 length of the key data!
 It turns out that if using `bpf_probe_read_str`, it never finds a null byte, and so will also just read the whole buffer.

-As I learned, `memcached` doesn't necessary store keys as null terminated strings, or even string data at all - it is arbitrary binary bytes.
+As I learned, Memcached doesn't necessary store keys as null terminated strings, or even string data at all - it is arbitrary binary bytes.
 This is why it passes the argument `keylen` in the USDT probe, so that the correct size of the key can be read.
 Using the same process as above, I determined that the `keylen` argument was actually stored as a `uint_8`, and was able to get the key length easily enough.

-### Degarbling in userspace
+### Degarbling in Userspace

 Unfortunately, I wasn't actually able to use the `keylen`, as I got a verifier error if I tried to pass it, as it was determined to not be a const or provably